 A doctor may prescribe a list of treatments and medications.
-On the other hand, a practitioner such as a terminal care nurse can set up a holistic approach for the patient by encouraging them to walk more often, eat a healthy diet, get proper sleep, etc. It is the healthcare provider’s job to engage the family, patient, and doctors in a healthy dialogue so the former can understand their loved one’s situation better.
+On the other hand, a practitioner such as a terminal care nurse can set up a holistic approach for the patient by encouraging them to walk more often, eat a healthy diet, get proper sleep, etc. The healthcare provider’s job is to engage the family, patient, and doctors in a healthy dialogue so the former can better understand their loved one’s situation.
 Take the time to listen to your patient’s individual needs.
 If there is a specific activity they are not in the mood for, indulge them in something else they enjoy instead.

 Our first instinct is to become overly attached to patients.
 Unfortunately, this does you no good.
 Too many healthcare workers get consumed by their patient’s illnesses, conversations, stress, anxiety, and sadness.
 It can take a toll on your health, lead to loss of sleep and result in poor patient care.

-For example, in some cases, cancer can be detected at a relatively early stage and can be diagnosed quickly.
+For example, in some cases, cancer can be detected relatively early and can be diagnosed quickly.
 In others, it can become a terminal illness.
 Therefore, a good healthcare provider must master the art of practicing compassion while remaining detached from the patient.
 Caring for any patient can make you feel empathetic for them.
-However, if you feel for all your patients, you will be unable to manage healthy boundaries at work.
+However, if you think for all your patients, you will not manage healthy boundaries at work.

 Teach your patients mindfulness

 During stressful times, teaching your patient the valuable skill of mindfulness can help them get a better grip on their emotions.
-It can help them stabilize mood swings and equip them to let go of circumstances beyond their control, such as the ailment’s spread.
+It can help them stabilize mood swings and allow them to let go of circumstances beyond their control, such as the spread of the ailment.
 Furthermore, being mindful of yourself and those around you reduces patients’ risk of acting out due to frustration, thereby increasing feelings of calmness.

 In the process of teaching your patients, also practice what you preach.
 If you are mindful of your actions, you will not snap at patients if they fail to comply with your instructions.
 Or feel upset at the deteriorating health of a terminally ill patient.
 Moreover, it can help keep you focused and save you the time and energy of falling down the rabbit hole of endless depression.